cwalo/aaaudiofilesampler/README.md

 * To stop all audio, but keep everything in place call ```stopPlayers```

-This class utilizes Chris Adamson’s AUGraph File Player implementation and his handy CoreAudio error checking method. *Learning Core Audio* is a must-have if you’re just getting into this stuff.
+This class utilizes Chris Adamson’s (@invalidname) AUGraph File Player implementation and his handy CoreAudio error checking method. *Learning Core Audio* is a must-have if you’re just getting into this stuff.